bytemaster/disruptor/README.md

 Features
 ==========
-  * Progress-backoff blocking.
+  * Progressive-backoff blocking.
 When one cursor needs to wait on another it starts out with a busy wait, followed by a yield, and ultimately falls back to sleeping wait if the queue is stalled.

   * Batch writing / Reading with 'iterator like' interface.
 Producers and consumers always work with a 'range' of valid positions.
 The ring buffer provides the ability to detect 'wraping' and therefore it should be possible to use this as a data queue for a socket that can read/write many slots all at once.
 Slots could be single bytes and the result would be a very effecient stream-processing library.
 This manner of operation is not possible with LMAX's API.

 Performance
 ===========